YieldRay/index-gen/README.md

 Options:
   -d, --dir <DIR>    Root dir to generate, default is current dir [default: .]
-  -n, --name <NAME>  The index file name [default: index.html] -a, --all          Do not ignore entries starting with `.` -f, --force        Override if the index file already exists
+  -n, --name <NAME>  The index file name [default: index.html] -f, --force        Override if the index file already exists -a, --all          Do not ignore entries starting with `.`
+      --remove       Recursively remove all index file
       --json         Do not generate file, only print JSON --string       Do not generate file, only print String -h, --help         Print help